gorse-io/docs/src/docs/gorse-cli.md

 :::

-The install script supports Linux on AMD64, ARM64, and RISCV64, and macOS on ARM64.
-Windows installation uses [Scoop](https://scoop.sh/).
-The installed binary is named `gorse-cli`.
+The Bash install script supports Linux on AMD64, ARM64, and RISCV64, and macOS on ARM64.
+The PowerShell install script supports Windows on AMD64 and ARM64.
+You can also install `gorse-cli` with [Homebrew](https://brew.sh/) or [Scoop](https://scoop.sh/).

 ## Authentication